teslamate-org/teslamate/docs/installation/docker_advanced_apache.md

 # Advanced Docker Setup with Apache2

-Replace "example.com" in the following with your domain.

 **Differences to the basic setup:**

-- Uses (almost) pure simple docker installation
 - Access to services via teslamate.example.com and grafana.example.com
-- Web services (`teslamate` and `grafana`) sit behind a reverse proxy (apache2) which terminates HTTP and HTTPS traffic.
+- Web services (`teslamate` and `grafana`) sit behind a reverse proxy (Apache2) which terminates HTTPS traffic
+- Custom configuration was moved into a separate `.env` file
-- HTTP request are redirected to HTTPS
+- HTTP requests are redirected to HTTPS
-- SSL certificate must be existing
-- Ports 3000 (grafana) and 4000 (teslamate are only locally accessible
+- Ports 3000 (grafana) and 4000 (teslamate) are only exposed locally

 ## Requirements

 - Docker running on a machine that's always on
 - Two FQDN (`teslamate.example.com` & `grafana.example.com`)
+- An existing SSL certificate
 - External internet access, to talk to tesla.com

 ## Setup